State Law Guide · Updated January 2026

 Get Your California Demand Letter Now

-Join thousands of California consumers who've used our tool to recover refunds from dealer F&I products.
+Join thousands of California consumers who've used our tool to recover GAP and warranty refunds.